-Most schools have a website on which a report of the Auschwitz study trip can easily be posted.
+Most schools have a website on which an account of the study tour.
+Auschwitz can easily be posted.
 Many classes also choose to create a site dedicated solely to their project.
-It contains detailed information on Auschwitz, historical summaries, photographs of the camp and the personal testimonies of the students.
-Before their broadcast, the contents must be validated by the teaching team.
+It contains detailed information on Auschwitz, historical summaries, photographs of the camp and personal testimonies of the students.
+Before being broadcast, the content must be approved by the teaching team.

 Lyc e Montesquieu - Le Mans (72))

-Before leaving for Auschwitz, the students of Terminale L of the lycée Joubert d'Ancenis carried out research to identify the inhabitants of their town who were victims of the Holocaust.
-Upon their return, they created a site to share the story of these people who have fallen into oblivion.
+Before leaving for Auschwitz, the students of Terminale L of the lycée Joubert d'Ancenis conducted research to identify the inhabitants of their city who were victims of the Holocaust.
+On their return, they created a website to share the stories of these people who have fallen into oblivion.
 There are biographies, historical texts, but also short stories, poems and musical compositions.

 Lyc e Joubert - Ancenis (44)

-The 1st year S3 class of the Charles Baudelaire high school in Cran Gevrier, in Haute-Savoie, created a website to report on the progress of its educational project from the visit to the Shoah Memorial to the study trip to Auschwitz.
+The class of 1st grade S3 at Charles Baudelaire high school in Cran Gevrier, in Haute-Savoie, created a website to report on the progress of its educational project from the visit to the Shoah Memorial to the study trip to Auschwitz.

 Lyc e Charles Baudelaire - Cran Gevrier (74)